ayco-sy/syndro/README.md

 ```
 <img width="1130" height="337" alt="image" src="https://github.com/user-attachments/assets/a65faff7-36dc-4e98-8061-d358cdc47eba" />

-And just like that we are in!, Afterward, we are greeted by a dashboard which tests the connectiviy ( ping command );
+<h1>And just like that we are in!, Afterward, we are greeted by a dashboard which tests the connectiviy ( ping command ); </h1>

 <img width="1173" height="214" alt="image" src="https://github.com/user-attachments/assets/c2bff44f-8c36-4746-ac58-ad952f87d2f9" />